NuGet/NuGetDocs/NuGet.Docs/ndocs/Consume-Packages/nuget-config-File-Overview.md

 ## Default Location

-The default location for NuGet's configuration file is `%APPDATA%\NuGet\NuGet.Config` (DOS) or `$ENV:APPDATA\NuGet\NuGet.Config` (PowerShell).
+The default location for NuGet's configuration file is `%APPDATA%\NuGet\NuGet.Config`.
 APPDATA's value is OS, system drive, and current user dependent.
+For example: `c:\Users\username\AppData\Roaming\NuGet\NuGet.config`.

-For example: `D:\Users\username\AppData\Roaming\NuGet\NuGet.config`.
+The default configuration file can be specified through the `-configfile` option for most of the commands when using NuGet CLI.
+For example, `nuget restore -configfile c:\my.config` means using file `c:\my.config` instead of `%APPDATA%\NuGet\NuGet.Config` as the default configuration file for doing the restore.

-The default configuration file can be changed through `-ConfigFile` option when using NuGet CLI.
-For example, "-ConfigFile c:\my.config" means using file c:\my.config instead of %APPDATA%\NuGet\NuGet.Config as the default configuraion file.
+## Content

-## Reference
+The configuration is stored in an XML file that can be changed with any text editor.
+The NuGet CLI

-XML is used to store the configuration, and any text editor can be used to author it.
+For the full list of configuration settings, see the [NuGet Configuration Settings](../schema/nuget.config-file.md).

 <div class="block-callout-info">
     <strong>Note:</strong><br>